tinkerhub/TinkerHub-Learning-Paths/learning/Data Analysis using Python/readme.md

         For OSX, that's often `(/Users/<USERNAME>/Downloads/environment.yml)`.
         For Windows, it is usually `C:/Users/<USERNAME>/Downloads/environment.yml`.
 You'll have to replace <USERNAME> with your username on your machine.

+That will download all the set of packages that are commonly used for data science in Python.
+When it finishes, you can activate the environment with the following command:

+Windows - `activate tutorial`
+OSX - `source activate tutorial`

+## 3. Run the jupyter notebook!

+In this step, we'll make sure everything is working by running the Jupyter Notebook.
+Jupyter Notebook is a tool for doing interactive data science work in your browser.
+In your command prompt with the tutorial environment activated (Note: you'll be able to tell because your command prompt will say (tutorial) at the start of it.)
+Type the following command:
+`jupyter notebook`
+A browser window will open, showing the Jupyer environment.
+By default, you will be in a file browser view.
+In the file browser, find where you have a Jupyter notebook. **Check out the materials we've attached by the end of this documantation**, if you wanna see it run!
+### Click on one of the notebook (*.ipynb) files to get started!

+## 4. Stop the notebook

+Hit `Ctrl+c` to stop the Jupyter notebook server running on your machine.
+(Make sure to use `Ctrl+s` in the notebook to save it first!)

+## 5. Leave the tutorial environment

 :white_check_mark: Tools and devices must have for learning this technology (like a computer and internet)